CryschelleTateTennyson/CryschelleTateTennyson.GitHub.io/index.md

 #### [Loan Project with SQL](/loans)
 <img src="images/Loany.png?raw=true"/>

-In this project, I analyzed data from Texas Health and Human Services to determine if their employees are meeting their quota.
-The main focuses were
+In this project, I designed a SQL-based database and performed financial analysis for a fictitious loan servicing company to mirror the responsibilities of a financial analytics role.
+The analytics focused on:

+- Portfolio composition by client.
+- Expected cash flow and revenue drivers.
+- The effectiveness of client communication strategies.

 #### [HR Project with Excel](/THHS)